Mridula Jaiswal

-Mridula Jaiswal is an Indian politician belonging to the Bhartiya Janata Party and the current mayor of Varanasi, Uttar Pradesh since 2017.
+Mridula Jaiswal is an Indian politician and the current mayor of Varanasi, Uttar Pradesh.

 Political life

 Jaiswal is a Bharatiya Janata Party politician.
 In 2017, she became the mayor of Varanasi, Uttar Pradesh.
 In the corporation election, she defeated Indian National Congress candidate Shalini Yadav by a margin of 78,843 votes.

 Residence

 She lives Near "Ghanti Mill Road", Sigra in Varanasi.